geslop/geslop/README.md

 👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾
 - 👋 Hi, I’m @geslop
 - 👀 I’m interested in:
-     * Artificial Intelligence (ML, CV and NPL)
+     * Artificial Intelligence (ML and CV mainly)
      * Prompting Engineering
      * Cloud Computing (Azure)
      * Quantum Computing
-- 🌱 I’m currently learning to use Azure platform, new Python's libraries for creating and deploying new IA's proyects.
+- 🌱 I’m currently learning to use Azure platform and Google Colab plataform, new Python's libraries for creating and deploying new IA's proyects.
 - 💞️ I’m looking to Open source Proyects to collaborate.
 - 📫 How to reach me: www.linkedin.com/in/jedalo
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love the snacks (Doritos specially haha) and pastas!!

 👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾👾
 🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍🐍